-According to some in the restaurant business, the traditional method for cooking perfect fried rice is to cook the rice, chill it in a walk-in cooler overnight, and then stir fry cold rice the next day.
-This method, however, creates an opportunity for bacteria growth.
-The USDA has established that bacteria which can cause illness grows much faster in the temperature danger zone, between 40 degrees and 140 degrees.
-USDA guidelines.
+The traditional method for preparing fried rice is to cook the rice, chill it overnight, and then stir fry cold rice the next day.
+However this method creates an opportunity for bacteria growth.
+USDA guidelines establish that illness-causing bacteria grows much faster in the temperature danger zone, between 40°F and 140°F.

 The inverse can be true when rice is reheated.
 If rice taken from a cooler is not heated quickly to at least 165°F, the potential for bacteria growth occurs again.

-So what’s a HACCP Safe solution for maintaining the perfect rice?
+So what’s a HACCP Safe solution for maintaining perfect rice?
 CVap® hot holding.
 Holding rice in a CVap Holding Cabinet overnight keeps it hot and continuously maintains a safe food temperature.
 We’ve held rice for more than 14 hours and the quality remained outstanding!

-So our revised process for cooking perfect fried rice is to hold the rice overnight in a CVap Holding Cabinet and then stir fry the hot rice the next day for serving.
+So our revised process for safely cooking fried rice is to hold the rice overnight in a CVap Holding Cabinet and then stir fry the hot rice the next day for serving.
 We recommend CVap holding settings of 150°F Food Temperature and Food Texture set at 0.